arpan-52/CHARIZARD/README.md

 </p>

 This a highly automated radio interferometric imaging routine, which process the whole band data by treating each spw independently.

+The uGMRT has a convention flip, the code assumes that the convention is taken care of.
+For reference, look at P.Chandra et al. 2023.

 Imrovements...
-1. Band specific spw making or asking the user for number of spws..
+1. Band specific spw making or asking the user for number of spws.. - Done
-2. More modularity in selecting which jobs to perform.
+2. More modularity in selecting which jobs to perform. - Done
 3. Adding a function which can automatically flag bad antennas.  - Done